evansbenj/ancient_monkeys.md/7_kmer_mtDNA_assembly.md

 I'm using another program called NOVOplasty now.
 I got it to work for bru and tog.
 I compared the completely assembled mtDNA to the mtDNA that was mapped to rhesus and there was ~2.5% difference between them and several (consistent) insertions in the NOVOplasty seqs.
 I am now going to do this for all of the WGS samples.
 To double check that this is an improvement, I am also mapping the bru and tog data to the rhesus mapped and NOVO seqs and will then calculate coverage per base pair.
 I expect that the NOVO assembly will have higher coverage in regions that had low coverage in the rhesus mapped data.
 More to come on that.

+The other thing I want to do is to put together a good nexus file with coding regions annotated and check if there are fewer (or any) premature stop codons in the NOVO assemblies (and also compared to the rhesus mapped data).

 I am working (among other places) on info in this directory: `/4/ben/2017_SEAsian_macaques`